legobridge/legobridge.github.io/_posts/2023-03-10-chatgpt-faq.md

-1. Maybe ChatGPT simply uses a sliding window of 4096 tokens, keeping only the latest 4096 tokens in context?
+A.  Maybe ChatGPT simply uses a sliding window of 4096 tokens, keeping only the latest 4096 tokens in context?

-2. Maybe it always retains the start of the conversation, and fills the rest of the context with the most recent N tokens?
+B.  Maybe it always retains the start of the conversation, and fills the rest of the context with the most recent N tokens?

-3. Maybe it uses its own summarization capabilities to summarize previous bits of conversation, to be able to represent the entire conversation context within 4096 tokens?
+C.  Maybe it uses its own summarization capabilities to summarize previous bits of conversation, to be able to represent the entire conversation context within 4096 tokens?

 I have seen no evidence to suggest B and C are possibilities, and A seems most likely.
 However, people online seem to have differing experiences, [some suggesting that the context window might be larger.](https://twitter.com/goodside/status/1598874674204618753?t=70_OKsoGYAx8MY38ydXMAA&s=19)

 [My experiments](#experiment) seem to indicate that A is correct, and the window size is 4096 tokens after all.

 Meta’s [Blender Bot](https://ai.facebook.com/blog/blender-bot-2-an-open-source-chatbot-that-builds-long-term-memory-and-searches-the-internet/) and some other offerings on the market do offer chatbots with effectively infinite context.